quinn-dougherty/ds5-morning-warmup/README.md

 Think of a *hobby* or *job* from your life.
 Try to model it as a data story.

-1. Write a _database schema_ (a set of columns and what those columns represent/track, a single table or multiple tables) for this model.
+1. Write a set of columns and what those columns represent/track, a single table or multiple tables for this model.
 Only write columns that you know how to collect data for.
 2. If data is _missing_ in any column, what does that mean?
 3. What _is not_ represented in your model?